Slashee-the-Cow/StacksOfShapes/README.md

 # Stacks of Shapes
 A cornucopia of delightful things to add to your scene!
-Not only do we have 3D objects (mostly based on geometry) but we also have 2D shapes extruded you can add to your print for the finishing touch.
+Not only do we have 3D objects (mostly based on geometry) but we also have 2D symbols extruded you can add to your print for the finishing touch.

 ### Notice:
-**If you have automatic slicing turned on, it will be turned off while the shape window is open.
-This to avoid a bug in Cura that could cause it to crash when adding a simple shape with auto slice turned on.**
+**In Cura versions older than 5.10, if you have automatic slicing turned on, it will be turned off while the shape window is open.
+This to avoid a bug in Cura that could cause a crash when adding a simple shape with auto slice turned on.**

 ## 3D
 You want some basic shapes to add to your scene? **We got them.**